-Nominations for the 2019 NJJA Scholarship Award have been closed, for further information, email Tom McBride or call at (402) 366-6515
+Nominations for the 2020 NJJA Scholarship Award are now open, for further information, email Tom McBride or call at (402) 366-6515

 Nebraska Juvenile Justice Association Scholarship Award

 Each year, the Nebraska Juvenile Justice Association provides a scholarship to an outstanding college junior or senior working towards a career in juvenile justice or an associated field.

 Eligibility: Full-time junior or senior attending an accredited college or university in Nebraska who is majoring in criminal justice or a related field (e.g., social work, psychology, mental health).
 The student should have a stated career interest in juvenile justice or a similar field and have demonstrated a commitment to community and volunteer service.
 Students must reside in Nebraska and have at lease a cumulative grade point average of 2.0 on a 4.0 scale, with preference given to a grade point average of 2.5 or above.

 If the student meets the above stated eligibility, he/she must submit the following required documentation: